General Overview: Conditions, Gear, Tents

 - Timekeepers record official times of the arrivals and departures of the teams from the checkpoint on time adjustment cards.
 They are stationed up by an official line located close to the hospitality tent.
 Time is recorded when the lead dogs nose crosses the official line.
 Timekeepers use synchronized watches for timing and also record the number of dogs in each team that comes into the checkpoint and the time and number of dogs in the team as it departs the checkpoint.
 All departing dogs must be in harness and under their own power.

 The 12 dog teams or 200 mile distance teams are required to go through the checking procedure at Ollokot but can leave at their discretion.
 If the musher opts to stay to rest, that team needs to be shown to a parking place.
 If the musher decides to continue on the team will be directed out to the race trail.
-After finishing the 50 mile Duck Lake Loop the 200 mile teams return to Ollokot for their mandatory 6 hour layover.
+After finishing the 50 mile Twin Lake Loop the 200 mile teams return to Ollokot for their mandatory 6 hour layover.
 Time adjustment cards are filled out and distributed the same way as the 8 dog teams above.
+After the 200 mile mandatory layover, the 200 milers head out to the PO Saddle Loop, return to Ollokot for check in and then can head for the finish at their discretion.

 - Checkers check that the required safety gear is on the sled.
-Checkers are stationed at the official timing line but also may move with the entering team to a parking place.
-You will have a checklist card for each team on a clipboard.
-You visually acknowledge each item and then check it off.
+Checkers are stationed at the official timing line at Ollokot.
+When a team comes in at arrival and stops, ask the musher if he needs any immediate vet help.
+Checkers then have a checklist card for each team on a clipboard.
+You visually acknowledge each item on that list and then check it off.
 Be patient as sometimes the musher has to dig for all the items.
 If a dog is “in the bag”, riding on the sled, when a sled comes in sometimes it is easier to do the gear check at the parking place.

 - The Cook prepares and lays out the food for all the mushers and workers.
 The cooks most demanding part of the job is determining what to buy and packing the food for transport in to Ollokot.
 Up to 40 people at a time can be at Ollokot.